 My bet is you’ve been consistently inconsistent.
 You probably hit it hard for an hour or two here and there.
 But you haven’t yet disciplined yourself to a daily writing habit.
-That is why you’re not as prolific as you could be.
+And that, my revered reader, is why you’re not as prolific as you could be.

 Here’s another secret I learned from Gene Schwartz…

 Gene used to set an egg timer for 33 minutes and 33 seconds.
-During that time, he would fully concentrate on the task at hand and would not get up from his desk or allow himself to be distracted by anything.
+During that time, he would fully concentrate on the task at hand and wouldn’t get up from his desk or allow himself to be distracted by anything.

 But the minute that timer went off, no matter what he was doing or how deeply he was engrossed in it, he would get up from his desk, walk away and take a break.